giulioscampos/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 #### 1.3.3 Breaking down the experience (and, consequently, the Data)

-As we have seen on the item 1.3.1 above, the experience captured
+As we have seen on the item 1.3.1 above, the experience captured 3-axial linear acceleration (XYZ, using the accelerometer) and 3-axial angular velocity (XYZ, using the gyroscopethe) for each of the six activities (1- WALKING, 2- WALKING_UPSTAIRS, 3- WALKING_DOWNSTAIRS, 4- SITTING, 5- STANDING, 6- LAYING) each of the 30 volunteers/person did.

+It is also informed that the sensor acceleration signal was separated into body acceleration and gravity.

+Number [2] file above (`features_info.txt`) reports that the body linear acceleration and angular velocity were derived in time to obtain Jerk signals and that the magnitude of these three-dimensional signals were calculated (using the Euclidean norm).

 ## 2. What files will we use?